- Value stocks are up just 6.0% year-to-date, while growth stocks are up over 17.0%

 - trade for a P/E multiple higher in 2023 than Microsoft and Google (the principal competitors of AWS, neither of which carry a lower-margin retail operation) do today.

 The point is, Amazon must continue to disrupt, grow, and execute at astronomical levels of efficiency and speed, and permanently maintain multiples twice that of principal competitors to generate an average double-digit long-term return.
-Amazon may certainly accomplish all that–we consider it one of the best run companies in the world and have profound respect for CEO Jeff Bezos and his vision–but we would still pass on investing in Amazon today and other highly-valued story stocks like it.
+Amazon may certainly accomplish all that–we consider it one of the best run companies in the world and have profound respect for CEO Jeff Bezos and his vision.
+But we prefer simpler stories.

 At today’s stock price, we think an awful lot must go right with Amazon to capture a market-like return.
 Conversely, what return would we earn if the company fails to meet the grand underlying expectations?

-A business we like today and continue to own stock in is WESCO International.
-In contrast to Amazon, WESCO is an investment idea that doesn’t require gargantuan revenue growth and margin assumptions to provide a high return.
+In contrast to Amazon, ABC Corp. is an investment idea that doesn’t require gargantuan revenue growth and margin assumptions to provide a high return.

-WESCO and its end-markets have experienced a very difficult sales environment over the last several years.
+ABC’s end-markets have experienced a very difficult sales environment over the last several years.
 In fact, until the most recent quarter, company organic sales had declined every single quarter for two years.
 These sales declines were consistent with the economy-wide weakness in capital expenditures.
-Core cap ex, or new orders for non-defense capital goods excluding the volatile aircraft sector–a decent proxy for WESCO’s end-markets–peaked in late 2012 and have declined for several years:
+Core cap ex, or new orders for non-defense capital goods excluding the volatile aircraft sector–a decent proxy for ABC’s end-markets–peaked in late 2012 and have declined for several years:

-Over the last decade, WESCO generated average operating margins of 5.3%.
-Under the difficult demand environment that still exists today, WESCO expects to post an operating margin between 4.1% to 4.3%.
-The company has provided low-end earnings guidance of $3.60 per share for 2017.
+Over the last decade, the company generated mid-single-digit operating margins on average.
+Under the difficult demand environment that still exists today, ABC expects to post an operating margin about a 1.0% below that.

-At today’s stock price of $50, the company trades for 14 times this year’s earnings.
+At today’s stock price, the company trades for 14 times this year’s depressed earnings.
 That’s below the company’s long-term P/E of 15 times and is on earnings that management believes represent the current down-cycle trough.
 Company order backlog, which hasn’t been higher since 2012, provides some evidence of a return to growth.

-What kind of return could we expect to earn if WESCO’s sales rise consistent with a recovery in economy-wide core cap ex over the next seven years and operating margins return to historical average levels?
-WESCO would likely earn over $7.00 per share, trade for $105, and deliver compounded returns north of 12.0% per year.
+What kind of return could we expect to earn if ABC’s sales rise consistent with a recovery in economy-wide core cap ex over the next seven years and operating margins return to historical average levels?
+ABC would likely deliver compounded returns north of 12.0% per year.

-On the other hand, for investors to earn 12% a year in WESCO, the company needs to participate in the eventual recovery of economy-wide cap ex and generate an operating margin consistent with company history.
-And WESCO, due to its small size, will still have a low-single digit share of its addressable market after seven years of growth.
+On the other hand, for investors to earn 12% a year in ABC, the company needs to participate in the eventual recovery of economy-wide cap ex and generate an operating margin consistent with company history.
+And ABC, due to its small size, will still have a low-single digit share of its addressable market after seven years of growth.

-We choose WESCO and the investment ideas like it because the underlying assumptions required to generate a higher-than-market return are less heroic and as such, come with less downside risk should things not work out quite as we expect.
+We invest in ABC-like investment ideas because the underlying assumptions required to generate a higher-than-market return are less heroic and as such, come with less downside risk should things not work out quite as we expect.

-We don’t own Facebook, Netflix, Tesla, or Amazon today because the underlying assumptions imbedded in the stock prices require a lot from the companies, significantly more than asking WESCO to benefit from a cap ex recovery.
+We don’t own Netflix, Tesla, or Amazon today because the underlying assumptions embedded in the stock prices require a lot from the companies, significantly more than asking ABC to benefit from a cap ex recovery.
 And that’s hurt us this year.
 Story stocks have done extremely well.

 While we’re off to a slow start so far this year, we think things will turn around.
 We like our portfolio’s positioning compared to stock markets and expect to generate much higher absolute and relative returns in the years ahead.